oplS17projects/redesigned-doodle/README.md

-It will be interactive by typing the functions into the REPL.
+It will be interactive by typing having the user press buttons to select what they want to be drawn.

 ### Evaluation of Results